strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 1. On the **1st** reconciliation (scaling up is requested):
      * the `podSet()` method triggers the scaling up, as described in the previous section, but the reconciliation is not blocked on waiting for the newly added pods to be ready.
      * the `autoRebalancing()` method detects that a scaling up was requested because of `KafkaCluster.addedNodes()` returning a non empty list with the brokers' IDs to be added to the cluster.
-Because the `Kafka.status.cruiseControl.autoRebalance.state` doesn't exist, it's a new operation so the state is updated as `ScalingUp` and the `add-brokers` with the brokers' IDs.
+Because the `Kafka.status.autoRebalance.state` doesn't exist, it's a new operation so the state is updated as `ScalingUp` and the `add-brokers` with the brokers' IDs.
 Of course, it doesn't trigger any rebalance because the scaling up is going on asynchronously.
 2. From the **2nd** to the **(N-1)th** reconciliation (scaling up is going on, checks when it's done):
      * the `podSet()` does nothing because no new brokers were added this time.
-     * the `autoRebalancing()` evaluates the `Kafka.status.cruiseControl.autoRebalance.state: ScalingUp`, so a scaling up is running, and it has to check if it's finished or not.
+     * the `autoRebalancing()` evaluates the `Kafka.status.autoRebalance.state: ScalingUp`, so a scaling up is running, and it has to check if it's finished or not.
 This can be achieved looking at the involved `StrimziPodSet`(s) and comparing `readyPods` and `pods` fields in the corresponding status.
 If they differ, the scaling up is still running.
-It should not take long time but it could go across multiple reconciliation, so this check repeats.
+It should not take long time but it could go across multiple reconciliations, so this check repeats.
 3. On the **Nth** reconciliation (scaling up is done, rebalancing can start):
      * the `podSet()` does nothing because no new brokers are added this time.
-     * the `autoRebalancing()` evaluates the `Kafka.status.cruiseControl.autoRebalance.state: ScalingUp`, so a scaling up is running, but finally looking at the involved `StrimziPodSet`(s), it gets `readyPods` equals to `pods` so the scaling up is done.
-A new `KafkaRebalance` custom resource is created and the `Kafka.status.cruiseControl.autoRebalance.state` is updated with the corresponding state (should be `ProposalPending`).
+     * the `autoRebalancing()` evaluates the `Kafka.status.autoRebalance.state: ScalingUp`, so a scaling up is running, but finally looking at the involved `StrimziPodSet`(s), it gets `readyPods` equals to `pods` so the scaling up is done.
+A new `KafkaRebalance` custom resource is created and the `Kafka.status.autoRebalance.state` is updated with the corresponding state (should be `ProposalPending`).
 The `KafkaRebalanceAssemblyOperator` takes care of handling the rebalancing.
 4. From the **(N+1)th** to the **(M-1)th** reconciliation (rebalancing is going on, checks when it's done):
      * the `podSet()` does nothing because no new brokers are added this time.
      * the `autoRebalancing()` has to check the status of the rebalancing by looking at the corresponding `KafkaRebalance` custom resource status which will move through `ProposalPending`, `ProposalReady` to `Rebalancing` (we are assuming auto-approval).
-The rebalancing status is reflected into the `Kafka.status.cruiseControl.autoRebalance.state` field.
+The rebalancing status is reflected into the `Kafka.status.autoRebalance.state` field.
-5. On the **Mth** reconciliation (rebalancing id done):
+5. On the **Mth** reconciliation (rebalancing is done):
      * the `podSet()` does nothing because no new brokers are added this time.
      * the `autoRebalancing()` detects that the `KafkaRebalance` custom resource status reports the `Ready` state (so the rebalancing is completed).